Hurricane Laura creates more instability for Haiti

 In December 2019, Dr. Rob Freishtat, Chief of Emergency Medicine at Children's National Hospital in Washington, D.C., reported that within one week eight of his patients died in the Sacre Coeur Hospital in Milot, Haiti.
 All the patients who passed away were under 2 years old and died of severe malnutrition.

 The conditions observed by Dr. Freishtat are only a snapshot of the emerging food catastrophe in the country of Haiti.
-Rice, black beans, maize and cooking oil are among the most important food items for poor and middle-income households in Haiti.
+Rice, black beans, maize, and cooking oil are among the most important food items for Haitians.
 However, the 2020 planting seasons for maize and beans experienced delays due to moisture deficits and prices for locally produced rice skyrocketed amid the COVID-19 pandemic.

 Our Haitian partners are gracious and grateful for the aid they receive.
 In July, Midwest Food Bank Haiti receive a beautiful message from a local partner ministry: